CapricornoG/travel_journal/README.md

 The typography styles are applied consistently across the application to maintain a cohesive look and feel.

 #### Imagery
-Imagery is selected to inspire and capture the essence of travel, featuring high-quality photos of landmarks, landscapes, and cultural experiences.
+Imagery is carefully selected to inspire and enhance the travel journaling experience.

-- **Header Images**: Large, striking images of popular travel destinations.
-- **Icons**: Simple, flat icons for navigation and action buttons.
+- **User-Uploaded Photos**: The primary images on the website are taken from users who upload their travel photos.
+This feature allows for a personalized and authentic representation of travel experiences.
+- **Stock Photos**: For demonstration and initial setup, stock images from [Pexels](https://www.pexels.com) are used.
+These images help illustrate the site’s design and functionality.
+- **Hero Images**: Currently, hero images (large, prominent visuals) are not included due to time constraints.
+However, adding engaging hero images showcasing stunning travel destinations is a planned feature for future updates.
+These images will enhance the visual appeal of the website and draw users' attention.
+- **Icons**: The icons used throughout the site are sourced from [Font Awesome](https://fontawesome.com).
+Font Awesome provides a wide range of scalable vector icons that are easy to customize and integrate into the site's design.

 ## Wireframes
 <details>